 4.9 The Chief Executive, in conjunction with the CFO, is responsible for following up any allegation or suspicion of fraud or corruption received.

-4.10 If necessary, a route other than a normal line manager may be used to raise such issues.
+4.10 If necessary, a route other than the normal line manager may be used to raise such issues.
 Examples of such routes are:

 Chief Finance Officer of the OPCC.